 Foster care provides safe, loving and nurturing foster homes for children and youth who, for various reasons, are unable to be with their birth families.
 Placements depend on individual circumstances and last for varying amounts of time.
-The program is offered by the Family and Children’s Services Agency or district office of the Department of Community Services in your area.
+The program is offered by the District Office of the Department of Community Services in your area.

 Why do we need foster care?

 Children and youth need foster care because of a family crisis, physical, sexual or emotional abuse or neglect, substance abuse or parent/adolescent conflict.
 Whatever the reason, most children have needs that require time and attention as a result of their experiences.
 Foster parents provide the critical environment where children in need can be safe and comfortable during challenging times.